actuary492/actuary492.github.io/_posts/2024-12-10-interest-rates.md

 i[t, t+h] = \frac{X(t+h) - X(t)}{X(t)}
 $$

 Now, let us assume that we can chop up more intervals in between $t$ and $t+h$ until $h$ becomes infinitesimally small.
-This also directly translates to chopping up the interest rate accrued between $t$ and $t+h$, that is $i[t, t+h]$, into $h$ infinitesimally small intervals, towards the limit where $h -> 0$, to give us the interest rate at infinitesimally small intervals, which we also know is the definition of the force of interest $\delta$.
+This also directly translates to chopping up the interest rate accrued between $t$ and $t+h$, that is $i[t, t+h]$, into $h$ infinitesimally small intervals, towards the limit where $h \rightarrow 0$, to give us the interest rate at infinitesimally small intervals, which we also know is the definition of the force of interest $\delta$.

 This equation described above is illustrated below as: